Rancho Little Temecula: History

 With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Little Temecula was filed with the Public Land Commission in 1852, but American settlers were not in favor of any indigenous people owning land, and used a variety of procedural tactics to impede the claim's progress.
 Apis died between 1853 and 1855 before the Commission had decided its fate.
 In 1856, Isaac Williams, the holder of Rancho Santa Ana del Chino to the north and the parent of grandsons of Apis, helped carry the Little Temecula grant through the court, which decided possession in favor of Apis's daughter and Williams's wife, Maria Antonio Apis.
 Williams died the same year.

 In 1872, Louis Wolf, pioneer storekeeper of Temecula, acquired the Apis grant.
 The grant was patented to Pablo Apis in 1873.
 In 1873, Juan Murrieta, Domingo Pujol and Francisco Zanjuro went in together to buy the grant.
 Two years later, the San Diego County Sheriff forced the indigenous people from their homes in Temecula and led them to what is now known as the Pechanga Indian Reservation.

 In 1904 Walter L. Vail, already a successful ranch owner in Arizona, started buying ranch land in the Temecula Valley; buying Rancho Santa Rosa, Rancho Temecula, Rancho Pauba and the northern half of Rancho Little Temecula.
+The Vails continued to operate their cattle ranch for the next sixty years.
+In 1964, the Vails sold the ranch to the Kaiser Steel Company, which master-planned the community of Rancho California, which now comprises the cities of Temecula and Murrieta.